 - Perform pharmacokinetic drug monitoring of vancomycin, aminoglycosides, warfarin, and other drugs with narrow therapeutic indices.

-- Develop precepting and teaching skills by co-precepting students on rotation and participate in the student seminar series, and an optional participation in a teaching certificate program.
+- Develop precepting and teaching skills by co-precepting students on rotation, participate in the student seminar series, and an optional participation in a teaching certificate program.

 - Participate in pharmacy practice management activities to help increase understanding of the pharmacist's role in the healthcare system.